Ah-Ha, Part II

 Hosted by Tom Yoder, producer of the popular Raven Narratives, the evening session featured six storytellers and involved the theme, an Ah-Ha Moment: West Taylor, TJ Zark, Katrin Silva, Maddy Butcher, Stephanie Abronson, and Feather Tippits,

 For many attendees, it was a surprising Summit highlight.
-All stories will be available as part of our audio/video library in early 2019.

 Here is Part II of a two-part story, told by Summit director Maddy Butcher.